mpv-player/mpv/DOCS/man/vo.rst

         As ``scale``, but for interpolating chroma information.
 If the image is not subsampled, this option is ignored entirely.

+        .. warning:: Some hardware decoder settings, like ``hwdec=vdpau``, will do chroma interpolation on their own, thus rendering this option useless (and reducing image quality).

     ``tscale=<filter>``
         The filter used for interpolating the temporal axis (frames).
 This is only used if ``interpolation`` is enabled.
 The only valid choices